What are Location Searches?

 - Supplemental information (such as latitude and longitude of the feature).

-In searching that database of features, the search engine may come up with a number of results, and score them.
-That feature rank score may determine which location you are shown in Google Maps or in Google’s web search results, in response to a location search.
-The patent provides a fair amount of detail on how they might score locations in response to a location search, though it’s possible that Google may be looking at other factors to score how well a query matches up with a location.
+In searching that database of features, the search engine may come up with some results and score them.
+That feature rank score may determine which location you are shown in Google Maps or Google’s web search results, in response to a location search.
+The patent provides a fair amount of detail on how they might score locations in response to a location search, though Google may be looking at other factors to score how well a query matches up with a location.

 It’s worth spending some time going through that scoring process if you’re interested in things like why a map showing the Washington Monument in Washington, DC, might be displayed instead of the Mary Washington Monument in Fredericksburg, Va, in response to a search for “Washington monument.”

 One of the most interesting aspects of the ranking process involves many “penalty factors.”
 One of those penalty factors might explain why, for example, I might see a map of my present location when I search for “SEO by the Sea” in Google’s Web search and you may not see that same map when you are located outside of Warrenton, or Virginia, or the United States.